Our Guest Post Guidelines

 - You are welcome to check your post and answer comments.
 We also may answer comments.

 - We may make small copy-edits to keep the post updated and relevant.
-Examples of where we might do this below:
+Examples of where we might do this are below:

 - Remove deleted tweets.